List of United States presidential candidates by number of votes received: Lifetime popular votes

 The following list indicates lifetime popular votes received across multiple elections in which the candidate was the nominee of a political party or was otherwise on a presidential ballot.
 It does include write-in votes that may have been received by candidates in elections in which they were not candidates.
+W means they were the winner, while L means they were the runner-up.